All Products

 print(f" --- output: {output}\n", flush=True)

-You can use the EAS online service above to batch-process instructions.
-The following example reads a custom JSON dataset and calls the model API to augment instructions.
-Create and run this Python script in your terminal:
+Use the EAS service to batch-process instructions.
+This example reads a custom JSON dataset and calls the model API to augment instructions.
+Create and run this Python script:

 import requests